Self-Defense Tips for Women: Empowerment Through Awareness and Preparedness

 3. Use the Buddy System

-• Travel in Pairs or Groups: When heading out at night or to unfamiliar places.
+• Travel in Pairs or Groups: When heading out at night or to unfamiliar places, make plans to go with friends or colleagues whenever possible.
+Meet in public places and look out for each other throughout the outing.

-• Check-in with Friends: If you’re meeting someone new or going somewhere alone, let a trusted friend know where you’re going and check in periodically.
+• Check in with Friends: If you’re meeting someone new or going somewhere alone, let a trusted friend know where you’re going and check in periodically.
+Share your location using your phone and agree on set check-in times.
+If plans change, update your friend immediately.

 4. Take Self-Defense Classes